jnlewis/StratisNFTExchangeContracts/README.md

 - **NFT Exchange Contract**: Stratis Smart Contract writen in C# of the actual NFT Exchange contract.
 This contract is responsible for all manner of the NFT Exchange.
 See [NFT Exchange Contract functions](#nft-exchange-contract-functions) for functions.

-## Live Product Preview

-The alpha preview of the application is available online and is supported by an offchain database.

-> While the web frontend is still in early stages of development and will change, the actual Smart Contract itself in this repository is near its final form.

-<a href="https://nftexchange.vercel.app" target="_blank">https://nftexchange.vercel.app</a>

 ## Developer Quick Start

 NFT Contract Hash & ByteCode: